 Take a quick tour on the Structure of SmartSuite if you'd like, but generally you'll want to understand some basics:

 Solutions are where you manage all your business workflows.
-Solutions contain multiple Apps that work together to power the work you do - projects, processes and everyday tasks.
+Solutions contain multiple Tables that work together to power the work you do - projects, processes and everyday tasks.

 The Grid View saved view is the most popular saved view type in SmartSuite, and it's similar to a traditional spreadsheet.
 Each row shows a Record and each column is a Field.
 Clicking to expand a row opens the Record in a page view to easily see information related to that item - who it's Assigned To, Status, Due Dates, etc.

 SmartSuite is built on a first principle belief: No two businesses are exactly alike.
 That's why we make it easy to quickly tailor templates to fit your needs.

 As a Workspace Administrator or Solution Manager, you can easily Add or Modify Fields in a Table.

 Consider the Hiring template, which has a number of unique values in the Status field.
 Perhaps you want to flag a job Applicant as someone to consider for a future position.
 From the Edit Record view, click the Status field "..." menu and select Modify Field Settings.
 From there, you can add a new status value for "Consider for Future Positions" and track candidates for future roles.